-Using antibiotics when they are not the right medicine will not help and may even cause more harm than good.
+Using antibiotics when they are not the right medicine will not help.
+In fact, it may even cause more harm than good.
 Why?
-Because antibiotics are medicines used to treat infections—and they target bacteria—not viruses.
+Because antibiotics only treat infections caused by bacteria—not viruses.
 Plus, like all medications, antibiotics have side effects.

-Before prescribing an antibiotic, your child's doctor will find out if it is the right medicine to treat your child's infection.
+Before prescribing an antibiotic, your pediatrician will find out if it is the right medicine to treat your child's infection.

 1. My child has a really bad cold.
 Why won't the doctor prescribe an antibiotic?

-Colds are caused by viruses.
-Antibiotics are used specifically for infections caused by bacteria.
+Colds are almost always caused by viruses.
+Antibiotics only treat bacteria.
 In general, most

-common cold symptoms—such as runny nose, cough, and congestion—are mild and your child will get better without using any medicines.
+common cold symptoms—such as runny nose, cough, and congestion—will get better without using any medicines.

 Many young children—especially those in